 Before New York Broadway producers bring a production on the road, they’ll test it in a few smaller cities to see if the humor or pathos translates well to different audiences.
 After all, not every town sees life in the same way as New Yorkers.
 A similar comparison could be made with franchised businesses.
 A concept that does extremely well in one location may not have the same appeal in a different part of the country.

 Let’s imagine you live in Raleigh.
 While visiting friends in Scottsdale you discover they are franchisees of a business that provides landscaping to residential clients.
 They are doing very well and love the business.
 As soon as you get home, you research the concept and decide it is just what you’ve been looking for.
 But will this business do well in your area?
 The answer will depend on many factors.

 Your first step should be to compare the population of the franchisor’s successful businesses to the population in your area.
 You should be able to find population data by using the internet.
 Here’s what you should be looking for:

-Income Levels – Equally important to age and ethnic characteristics is the income levels of your population.
-While fast food and quick serve family restaurants may do well in a variety of locations, other concepts need to be located in areas where the income levels are sufficient to the product or service you will provide.
+Equally important to age and ethnic characteristics are the income levels of your population.
+While fast food and quick-serve family restaurants may do well in a variety of locations, other concepts need to be located in areas where the income levels are sufficient for the product or service you will provide.
 If you will be offering something most would consider a luxury item, such as laser hair removal or spa treatments, make sure the average income is high enough to support your business.

 Purchasing a franchise is not a guarantee of success.
 You will have the accumulated experience of those who have gone before you and you will have the training and support from the franchisor who has a vested interest in seeing you succeed.
 But to misquote a line used in many movies, failure is an option.